Ezequiel Duran Player Props: Rangers vs. Rays

-Ezequiel Duran -- .158 average over his past 10 games -- will be in action for the Texas Rangers against the Tampa Bay Rays, with Shane McClanahan on the mound, on July 17 at 8:05 PM ET.
+Ezequiel Duran -- .189 average over his past 10 games -- will be in action for the Texas Rangers versus the Tampa Bay Rays, with Taj Bradley on the hill, on July 18 at 8:05 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Guardians.
+In his previous game, he hit a home run while going 1-for-3 against the Rays.

 Ezequiel Duran Game Info & Props vs. the Rays